BrightLocal/ApiDocs/source/includes/_appendix.md

 ## Supported Local Directories

+<p class="notice">This API is deprecated.
+Please refer to our new [Listings API](https://developer.brightlocal.com/docs/data-apis/8owbgtne72ygc-listings-api).</p>

 We now have an API method (shown below) that enables you to retrieve a list of directories for all supported countries.

-## Get list of supported local directories
+## Get list of supported local directories (deprecated)

 <span class="label label-info">Account Method</span>